joeraut/my-configs/README.md

 LANG=en_US.UTF-8
 ```

-If that doesn't fix it, try the commands below one after another until the problem is resolved:
+If that doesn't fix it, try the commands below one after another until the problem is (hopefully) resolved.

 ```
 sudo dpkg-reconfigure locales